SaruboDev/Merlin/README.md

 Your AI assistant for your study and researching needs.

 This tool gives you space to learn without having the solutions to the problems you'll face given to you easily, Merlin will help you organize your documents, research papers, and even your own notes!
-It will also have a three-tier memory system: short-term (last n messages), mid-term (periodic summarization), long-term (vector RAG of full history).
+It will also have a three-tier memory system: short-term (last n messages), mid-term (periodic summarization), long-term (similarity search on the chat history + RAG system on the documents).

 ## How does it work?
 At the Core, Merlin is simple: